 In the world of eCommerce, it’s easy to feel intimidated by big players like Amazon and eBay who seem to sell everything.
 But guess what?
 There are still areas into which their mighty tendrils don’t reach.
 Maximize your niche content and unique company personality to attract customers who crave authenticity.

 Small is beautiful – you can be more agile, more reactive, and creative.
 Use your small size to your advantage and level the playing field against the big players.
 People trust small to medium companies more than big companies (it’s the whole ‘relatable’ thing) – use this to your advantage.
+Forget “browse on smartphone, buy on desktop”, retailers and eCommerce companies must ensure the user experience is consistent, synchronized and seamless not only for mobile, but across all devices and platforms.

 I’m going to share some of my most effective SEO tips that I’ve used within all kinds of eCommerce marketing campaigns to increase organic search traffic.
 This ranges from small businesses and startups through to well known public companies.